azdavis/millet/doc/architecture.md

 Unifies all the passes into one single API.

+This also contains declarations for the bulk of the standard basis library, in the form of SML files that get read and processed at runtime.
+Some "primitive" types like `int` are not declared here, but rather in statics.

 ### `crates/lang-srv`

 Depends on `analysis` and a bunch of third party crates to actually construct the language server.
 This is the only binary target, and only this may perform IO.